Electrical & Computer Engineering

 Step Deadline

-1. Students will complete their thesis in collaboration with their supervisory chair.
-After the student has verified that they and their paper are ready to be presented they will email the paper to their supervisory committee.
-Dependent on PhD path
+2. After the student has verified with their committee chair that their paper is ready to be presented, they will email the paper to their supervisory committee.

 3. After a week, if there are no immediate or major objections to student’s paper: the student will email their committee with several dates/times, at least 2 weeks in the future, to determine when would be best for the majority of the committee to participate.
 (Please note that PhD proposals take 1.5-2 hours) 1 week after sending paper to committee